bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 # Chapter 18: Making Your Bundle Reusable

-We have created a page bundle in the previous chapter.
-It's not perfect but let's say we want to share it with everyone.
+We have created a page bundle in the previous chapter using the default way.
+It's not perfect if you want to share it with everyone.
 How do we do that?
 Be warned, we need lots of refactoring in the code to make it sharable.

 This is a long chapter.
 Its is a good process to go through because it makes you pause and think.
 If you already know the process and want to skip through, simple clone the [NestablePageBundle from github](https://github.com/bernardpeh/NestablePageBundle) and follow the installation instructions in the readme file.
 Then, jump over to the next chapter.